Linear Model and Extensions: Homework problems

-Remark: This formula has several interesting implications.
-First, the left-hand side involves inverting a $p\times p$ matrix, and it is more useful when $p<n$; the right-hand side involves inverting an $n\times n$ matrix, so it is more useful when $p>n$.
-Second, from the form on the right-hand side, we can see that the ridge estimator lies in $\mathcal{C}(X^{\T})$, the row space of $X$.
+Remark: Theorem \ref{thm::ridge-two-forms} has several interesting implications.
+The first form of the ridge coefficient involves inverting a $p\times p$ matrix, and it is more useful when $p<n$.
+The second form of the ridge coefficient involves inverting an $n\times n$ matrix, so it is more useful when $p>n$.
+From the second form of the ridge coefficient, we can see that the ridge estimator lies in $\mathcal{C}(X^{\T})$, the row space of $X$.
 That is, the ridge estimator can be written as $X^{\T} \delta $, where $\delta = (XX^{\T} + \lambda I_n)^{-1} Y \in \mathbb{R}^{p}$.
 This always holds but is particularly interesting in the case with $p>n$ when the row space of $X$ is not the entire $\mathbb{R}^{p}$.
 Third, if $p>n$ and $XX^{\T}$ is invertible, then we can let $\lambda$ go to zero on the right-hand side, yielding

-which is the minimum norm estimator; see Problem \ref{para::minimum-norm-rols}.
-Using the definition of the pseudoinverse in Chapter \ref{chapter::linear-algebra}, we can further show that
+which is the minimum norm OLS estimator; see Problem \ref{para::minimum-norm-rols}.
+Using the definition of the pseudoinverse in Appendix \ref{chapter::linear-algebra}, we can further show that

+\paragraph{Ridge estimator as the minimum norm OLS estimator with augmented features} This problem is the dual problem of Problem \ref{hw13::ridge-data-aug}.